 - At crowded outdoor events, such as live performances, parades, fairs, festivals, sporting events, or other similar settings;

 - In crowded spaces where physical distancing cannot be maintained and it is not known whether everyone in the space is fully vaccinated or at high risk for severe illness or death from COVID-19;

 - In indoor public settings, unless expressly permitted by the Health Officer Order;

 - In any setting where masking is required by the facility operator or business or by the Health Officer Order or its associated protocols.

 People are considered fully vaccinated two weeks or more after receiving the second dose in a 2-dose series such as Pfizer or Moderna, and two weeks or more after receiving a single-dose vaccine such as Johnson & Johnson [J&J]/Janssen.

 Health Department to Resume Administering Johnson & Johnson Vaccine

 On Friday, April 23, the CDC and Food and Drug Administration (FDA) announced they would accept the Advisory Committee on Immunization Practices' (ACIP) recommendations to lift a pause on the Johnson & Johnson COVID-19 vaccine for all adults.
 Pasadena Public Health Department Director and Health Officer Dr. Ying-Ying Goh concurs with the findings of the ACIP and Western States Scientific Safety Review (WSSR) that the review of all available data at this time shows that the Johnson & Johnson/Janssen vaccine’s known and potential benefits outweigh its known and potential risks.

 People who have received the Johnson & Johnson vaccine should contact their primary healthcare provider if they have concerns or if they develop severe symptoms of headache, abdominal pain, leg pain or shortness of breath within three weeks after vaccination.
-For more information visit the CDC.
+For more information, visit the CDC website.